 Gateway to the Dutch justice sector

 CILC has direct access to prominent members of the Dutch judiciary, to the Netherlands Ministry of Justice, and to law faculties in the Netherlands.
 The CILC Council of partners includes representatives of Dutch law faculties, the Council for the Judiciary, the Board of Prosecutors-General, the Netherlands Bar Association, the Dutch Association for the Judiciary, the Royal Association of Judicial Officers and other professional bodies and specialised institutions whose work is relevant to our mission.
 Thus, CILC represents the entire legal community of the Netherlands, from which we draw extensive and coherent input of expertise for our projects.
 The Netherlands has achieved a prominent position in international legal cooperation.
 The Dutch approach distinguishes itself by legal cooperation on an equal footing, facilitated by three factors:

 - Living in an open, internationally-oriented society, the Dutch are relatively well acquainted with other legal systems and international comparative law.

-- The Netherlands plays a modest role in the international arena (compared against countries like France, Italy and Germany), which allows it to take a balanced, open-minded position, without the intention of imposing its ideas on others.
+- The Netherlands plays a modest role in the international arena, which allows it to take a balanced, open-minded position, without the intention of imposing its ideas on others.

 - The Netherlands possesses high quality legal assets, such as updated administrative and civil legislation, experience in capacity building, court management, international law, mediation and law enforcement.